duyayun/duyayun.github.io/member.md

 * 2021 Finalists for **Best Paper Award on Agri-Robotics**, **Best Paper Award on Robot Mechanisms and Design** in IROS 2021 (4/1261 for each category)
 * 2021 **MIT Civil and Environmental Engineering (CEE) Rising Stars**
 * 2021 Supervisor of Honorable Mention Best Researcher in the National Science Foundation Summer-funded Undergraduate Researcher Program (SURP) 2021 at UCLA
-* 2021 Chinese-American Engineers and Scientists Association of Southern California (CESASC) Scholarship
 * 2018-2021 Graduate Division Fellowship from UCLA Graduate Division
-* 2012-2016 **National Scholarship** from Ministry of Education of the People’s Republic of China with first GPA ranking (1/144) for four years in Department of Automotive Engineering
 * 2015 **Top Ten Students** of Harbin Institute of Technology, Weihai (10/12000)
-* 2015 **Outstanding Leader Award** from Harbin Institute of Technology for academic excellence and fantastic student club activity organization
-* 2014 **Best-organized Volunteer Team Leader** from Harbin Institute of Technology for establishing the first volunteer team of college students to teach in Tibet and building long-term cooperation with the local government
-* 2013 **First Prize** from Heilongjiang Provincial Education Department in Mathematics Competition for College Students (Top 8%)
-* 2013 **First Prize** from College Foreign Language Teaching Committee and College Foreign Language Teach- ing Research Association in National English Competition for College Students (Top 0.5%)

 ## Graduate students
 <div style="display: flex; align-items: flex-start; gap: 30px; margin-bottom: 30px;">